Verilator Visual Simulator Architecture

 Rapid Prototyping of Complex Graphics Algorithms

 The above images shows the iterative development of a raycasting engine implemented in Verilog and simulated using this tool.
 Raycasting is a 2.5D rendering technique used in games like Wolfenstein 3D, where a 2D grid-based map is rendered with perspective projection by casting rays from the player's viewpoint to detect wall intersections.
 Implementing raycasting in hardware is non-trivial (at least for me!), requiring fixed-point arithmetic for fractional coordinates, trigonometric lookup tables for angle computations, and pipelining of the ray-marching algorithm (given that raycasting is a sequential ray-marching algorithm) to meet timing constraints.
-The images show off the development process, where initial attempts produce scrambled or empty output, suggesting fundamental issues with coordinate transformations or memory addressing; subsequent iterations show partial rendering with visible artifacts like incorrect wall heights, missing textures, or coordinate system inversions; and near-final versions exhibit recognizable 3D corridor perspectives with minor remaining glitches.
+The images show off the development process, where initial attempts produce scrambled or empty output, suggesting fundamental issues with coordinate transformations or memory addressing; later there is partial rendering with visible artifacts like incorrect wall heights or coordinate system inversions; and below is an almost working version.

 Final Working Implementation